Enr1que319/Python-Api-Challenge/README.md

 - WeatherPy
 - VacationPy

-Each project have the conclusions in the jupyter notebooks
+Each chart of each project have the conclusions in the jupyter notebooks

 ## Data